watermark-lab/WaterMarkIt/README.md

 [![License](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/OlegCheban/WaterMarkIt/blob/master/LICENSE)
 # WaterMarkIt

 A lightweight Java library for adding watermarks to various file types, including PDFs and images.
-WaterMarkIt was developed to address the challenge of creating watermarks that cannot be easily removed, providing a robust solution for document and image protection.
+The library was developed to address the challenge of creating watermarks that cannot be easily removed from PDF files.
+Many PDF editors allow users to edit even secured files, and when a watermark is added as a separate layer, it can be easily removed.

 ## Features